physics-chalmers/ffm234/README.md

-# FFM232KlassiskFysikochVektorfalt
+# FFM234 Classical Physics and Vector Fields
-This website contains lecture notes pertinent to the Chalmers course "Klassisk fysik och vektorfält" for F2 students.
+This repository and website contains the syllabus, lecture notes, and course materials for the Chalmers course "Klassisk fysik och vektorfält" for F2 students.